jonnonz1/nz-statute-book/acts/public/2024/fast-track-approvals-act-2024.md

 ### 84 Conditions relating to Treaty settlements and recognised customary rights
 (1) For the purposes of section 7, the panel may set conditions to recognise or protect a relevant Treaty settlement and any obligations arising under the Marine and Coastal Area (Takutai Moana) Act 2011 or the Ngā Rohe Moana o Ngā Hapū o Ngāti Porou Act 2019.
 (2) This section applies in addition to, and does not limit, any other powers to set conditions under this Act.

+### 84A Conditions relating to infrastructure
+(1) The panel may set conditions to ensure that the infrastructure in the project area or other infrastructure the project will rely on is or can be made adequate to support—
+  (a) the project; or
+  (b) the stage of the project to which the application relates.
+(2) This section applies in addition to, and does not limit, any other powers to set conditions under this Act.
+(3) To avoid doubt, a condition set under this section may impose an obligation on the applicant only.

 ### 85 When panel must or may decline approvals
 When approval must be declined